Tip: Activate javascript to be able to use all functions of our website

 Cambodia

-The Cambodian economy, which started out from a low level, was growing very dynamically by 7% each year until the onset of the coronavirus crisis.
-It shrank slightly in 2020, but it returned to a growth trajectory as early as 2021.
+The Cambodian economy, which started out from a low level, was growing very dynamically by seven per cent each year until the onset of the coronavirus crisis.
 Nonetheless, Cambodia remains one of the poorest countries in Southeast Asia, and one of the least developed in the world.

 Cambodia’s economic structure still lacks diversification.
-Employment opportunities, especially in rural areas, tend to have a strong agricultural focus.
-Poverty also remains widespread here.
+Poverty is still widespread, especially in rural areas.
 Diversifying the economy requires significant efforts to, among other things, expand rural infrastructure and thereby improve the rural population’s access to employment, education, markets and social services.
 This is why KfW, on behalf of the BMZ, is financing investments in rural roads, bridges, local markets and other social facilities.
-These investments help to improve employment opportunities, and with that, improve the general economic and social circumstances of people in their catchment area in a range of ways.
+This improves people’s economic and social living conditions in many ways.

 Local office